peteroupc/classic-wallpaper/uielements.md

 In this document:

 - A _display mode_ is a way to set up a computer display to show graphics.
 - _Screen resolution_ gives the number of columns and rows of pixels the display mode can effectively show.
-For example, if a display mode's screen resolution is 320 &times; 200, it can show 320 columns and 200 rows of pixels.
+For example, if a display mode's screen resolution is 320 &times; 200, it can show 320 columns and 200 rows of pixels.[^1]
 - _Pixel density_ gives a display mode's horizontal pixels per inch and vertical pixels per inch.
-If these two values are the same, then the pixels are "square".[^1]
+If these two values are the same, then the pixels are "square".[^2]
-- _Pixel aspect ratio_ is the ratio of _vertical_ pixels per inch to _horizontal_ pixels per inch.

 Some display modes follow along with their screen densities and commonly implemented pixel densities: